-Activity Evidence that supports this approach Challenge number(s) addressed Development of reading support for families EEF Working with Parents to support children's learning 2, 4, 5 Library at each site EEF Improving Literacy at Secondary Schools EEF Improving Literacy in KSI & KS2 2, 5, Sensory/gross motor rooms available at Woodlands and Chamberlain.
+Activity Evidence that supports this approach Challenge number(s) addressed Development of reading support for families EEF Working with Parents to support children's learning 2, 4, 5 Early Literacy and Phonics programmes to be implemented at KS3 and above.
+EEF Improving Literacy at Secondary Schools EEF Improving Literacy in KS1 & KS2 2,5 Sensory/gross motor rooms available at Woodlands and Chamberlain.
 EEF Improving Behaviour in Schools NASEN An introduction to Interoception 1, 3, 4 Support from Sensory Therapist for named students.
-EEF Improving Behaviour in Schools NASEN An introduction to Interoception I, 3, 4 Support from EP or counselling EEF Improving Behaviour in Schools I, 2, 3 Further role out of ELSA program EEF Improving Behaviour in Schools 2, 3 Development of group for less involved parents.
-EEF Working with Parents to support children's learning 1, 2, 4
+EEF Improving Behaviour in Schools NASEN An introduction to Interoception 1, 3, 4 Support from EP or counselling EEF Improving Behaviour in Schools 1, 2, 3 Further role out of ELSA program EEF Improving Behaviour in Schools 2, 3 Further development of Communication systems EEF Improving Behaviour in Schools EEF Improving Literacy at Secondary Schools EEF Improving Literacy in KS1 & KS2 2,3,4 Development of group for less involved parents.
+EEF Working with Parents to support children's learning I, 2, 4

-Total budgeted cost: £120,000
+Total budgeted cost: £130,000